 The majority of these works are being carried out during the day, between 7am and 5pm, Monday to Friday and 7am and 2pm on Saturdays (as required).
 However, some of the repair and strengthening works, which involve removing and replacing existing steel plates and components that have corroded, are being intermittently undertaken at night, when traffic volumes on the bridge structure overhead are lowest.
 When required, night works will be scheduled to occur between 9pm and 5am, Sunday to Thursday night.

 The Story Bridge restoration works will maintain the structural integrity and aesthetics of this iconic bridge and ensure that our local road network continues to be safe and accessible for all users.

-As restoration works on span 2 near completion, preparations will commence for works to progress to span 3 next, which is located directly above Wharf Street.
+As restoration works on span 2 have been completed, works are underway on span 3 , which is located directly above Wharf Street.

-Preparation works in span 3 are anticipated to commence in December 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
+Preparation works for span 3 commenced in December 2020, with the installation of the specialised scaffolding and encapsulation system for this span.
 Restoration works on span 3 will commence in mid-February 2021 and take about four months to complete, weather and site conditions permitting.